neutron-org/neutron-query-relayer/README.md

 # Logging

 We are using a little bit modified [zap.loger](https://github.com/uber-go/zap), the modification can be seen at the [neutron-logger repository](https://github.com/neutron-org/neutron-logger).
 The default version of the logger used in the application is a little bit modified [zap.NewProduction](https://github.com/uber-go/zap/blob/master/logger.go#L94).
 The logger level can be set via the `LOGGER_LEVEL` env variable.
-If there is a need for a more significant customisation of the logger behaviour, see the neutron-logger repository readme.
+If there is a need for a more significant customisation of the logger behaviour, see the neutron-logger repository readme (for example, if you want to set the logger output path, you have to provide a config file).

 ## Generate Openapi